ncase/anxiety/scenes/act2.md

 b: So I try even *harder* to alert you to danger.
 More danger!
 Louder danger!

-b: But no matter how hard I try, you *still* think of me as your enemy!
+b: But no matter how hard I try to protect you, you *still* think of me as your enemy!

 b: I *know* I suck at my job!
 But I'm *trying*, human!